pustotnik/zenmake/docs/buildconf.rst

     speed of building.
 Note that on Windows OS process of ZenMake needs to be started with enabled "Create symbolic links" privilege and usual user doesn't have a such privilege.
 Path can be absolute or relative to directory where buildconf file is located.
+It is important to be able to remove the build directory safely, so it should never be given as . or ...

 srcroot
 """""""